magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/bulk-provisioning.md

  - **CSV delimiter** - select your editor separation symbol.
 In the sample file delimiter is ",";
  - **First line contains column names** - the sample file contains column names, so we leave this option selected;
- - **Update attributes/telemetry** - uncheck this option, because we are going to add new devices and not update parameters for existing devices in ThingsBoard platform.
+ - **Update attributes/telemetry** - uncheck this option, because we are going to add new devices and not update parameters for existing devices in IoT Hub platform.

 ![image](/images/user-guide/bull-provisioning/import-device-config.png)